AhmedSayedSk/ParkingLot/README.md

 Note
 ------
-Please keep in mind that the code was compiled at the beginning without the use `Github` and as a team we finally compiled the code with each and every one of us has his own mark `(at comments)` on the part he did in the project
+Please keep in mind that the code was compiled at the beginning without the use `Github` and as a team we finally compiled the code with each and everyone of us has thier own mark `(at comments)` on the part they did in the project

 ---